kanari-network/kanari-L2/frameworks/moveos-stdlib/doc/core_addresses.md

 <a name="0x2_core_addresses_ErrorNotSystemReservedAddress"></a>

-The address is not rooch reserved address
+The address is not kanari reserved address

 <pre><code><b>const</b> <a href="core_addresses.md#0x2_core_addresses_ErrorNotSystemReservedAddress">ErrorNotSystemReservedAddress</a>: u64 = 2;